payjoin/rust-payjoin/payjoin-cli/README.md

 where `$VERSION` is the [latest version](https://crates.io/crates/payjoin-cli).

-Next, create a directory for the sender & receiver and create a `config.toml` file for each:
+Next, create a directory for the sender & receiver and create a file called `config.toml` for each.
+This file provides the information required for `payjoin-cli` to connect to your node and, for `v2`, to know which Payjoin Directory and OHTTP Relay to use.

 ```sh
 mkdir sender receiver
 touch sender/config.toml receiver/config.toml
 ```

 Edit the `config.toml` files.
-Note that the `v2` feature requires a payjoin directory server and OHTTP relay.

 ```toml
 # sender/config.toml